 Chilindron is one of my favorite dishes, and it is so versatile that it stands outside the normal categories of venison, upland birds, etc. Chilindron (chill-in-DRONE) is a Spanish stew dominated by roasted red peppers, paprika and onions.
 Most recipes also call for rosemary, olive oil, garlic, some tomatoes, good stock and wine.

 The stew originates in Aragon, a part of central Spain.
-I first heard about this stew in Penelope Casas’ Delicioso, but I’ve since read about a dozen other recipes for this classic in other Spanish cookbooks.
+I first heard about this stew in the late, great Penelope Casas’ Delicioso, but I’ve since read about a dozen other recipes for this classic in other Spanish cookbooks.

 It is rich, woodsy, and bright, a perfect combination of the “red food” many of us crave (spaghetti sauce, chili, etc – think about the colors in your favorite foods and you’ll find many of them are reddish) with the slightly austere, piney flavors that mark European wild game cooking.